wp-plugins/role-scoper/readme.txt

 * BugFix : If Post Reader is enabled as an "Additional Object Role", Private Post Reader also remains captioned as "Post Reader"
 * BugFix : Bad edit link on User Profile where user is a Group Manager for specific group(s)
 * BugFix : When scanning Posts/Pages for unregistered attachments, File Attachment Utility did not distinguish broken links
-* BugFix : Roles and Restricions menu did not remain collapsed
-* BugFix : Private Posts were excluded from Recent Posts widget if Hidden Content Teaser enabled, even if logged user can read the post
-* BugFix : Javascript error in Page Edit form, failed to set tooltip caption for Page Role checkboxes

 = Plugin Compatibility =
 * Compat : WP-PageNavi - conflict with paging links, see above